julianbass/julianbass/README.md

 automatic technical debt detection

 - 🌱 I’m currently learning ...
-How to walk abstract syntax tress to perform static analysis of Java source code files
+How to walk abstract syntax trees to perform static analysis of Java source code files

 - 💬 Ask me about ...
-Cobol2XML is used on a module at the University of Salford.
+Cobol2XML is used on an undergraduate module at the University of Salford.

 - 📫 How to reach me: ...
 j.bass[at]salford.ac.uk